-A wild westcoast valley, with optional side trip to a famous hot spring and some challenging paddling.
+A wild westcoast valley with some challenging paddling in solid flows and an optional trip to a famous hot spring.

 The Copland Track

 The Copland track is very well marked and easy to follow, apart from the first crossing at Rough Creek, its almost a dry boot trip to Architect Creek.

 Architect Creek Hut is great, but only has 2 bunks, so its worth bringing a tent (plent of good camping around).
 About 3 hours from the road end.

 You could easily stretch this trip out by leaving your paddling gear near Architect Creek and visiting the Welcome Flat hotpools (another 3-4hrs up the valley).
 Welcome Flat Hut requires advance bookings.